-This clinical course is a continuation of RAD 222.
+This course is a continuation of RAD 222.
 It is designed to utilize a structured series of mock registry exams administered over the course of 3 semesters to assist the student in preparing for the real exam to be taken after graduation.
 This series of tests asks questions in a fashion similar to that of the actual registry exam.
 The student is able to locate areas of study that need improvement.
 Prerequisite: All technical courses.

 INTRODUCTION TO RADIATION THERAPY (2 credits) This course is an exploration of the foundation of radiation therapy practices and the variety of roles for the professional in the delivery of health care.
 Principles of practice, professional responsibilities, medical law and ethics will be addressed along with program expectations.
-Topics revisited will include body mechanics and patient handling skills.